Have you ever struggled to answer these questions: What makes me happy? How do I find my own happiness in life? What makes a happy life?

 Make a note of any other feelings or thoughts that come up as you read your list and any changes that have happened to you internally and externally.

-Then pick and choose from your list the things that you want to do more of because they are the things in life that bring you great joy and happiness.
+Then pick and choose from your list, the things that you want to do more of, and keep doing them each day.

 It’s hard to fully experience happiness if you’re full of resentment, anger, and fear.
 It took me a long time to figure out that happiness can be amplified if I’m not full of negative feelings at the same time.